 Ambergris Caye is a mecca for water enthusiasts: fishing, snorkeling, scuba diving, boating, lying or walking on the beach, relaxing, eating, drinking and exploring are the things to do, and there are plenty of tour operators and boat captains that can get you to the places you need to be to enjoy these things.

 Diving and snorkeling enthusiasts will want to check out the Hol Chan Marine Reserve and Shark Ray Alley – the top diving destinations on the reef.
-You’ll see some of the most spectacular and colorful marine life you’ll ever experience, and where else on earth can you get up close and personal with massive sharks and rays?
+You will see some of the most spectacular and colorful marine life.
+After all, where else can you get up close and personal with massive sharks and rays?
 Even if you’ve never done any scuba diving, there are several pro dive shops that offer certifications, like the Belize Pro Dive Center.

-Fishing enthusiasts – you have not lived until you’ve been deep-sea fishing in Belize.
-There are many knowledgeable fishing guides on the island that are happy to take you exactly where the good catch is, and walk you through the necessary permits.
+If you are a fishing enthusiast, you have not lived until you’ve experienced deep sea fishing in Belize.
+There are many knowledgeable fishing guides on the island that will be happy to walk you through the necessary permits and take you to the best fishing spots.

 You can rent a paddle board, dive equipment or take a day trip to go cave tubing or zip lining through Chuck & Robbie’s; run by a couple of locals, they know all the insider spots to visit.